AI-Publishing-International-LLP-UK/asoos/WARP.md

 - **Universal Template**: `mcp.asoos.2100.cool` serves as the universal template for all customer MCP servers
 - **Quantum Swarm VMS Creation**: All customer MCP servers created using Quantum Swarm Virtual Machines System
 - **Segmentation**: Provide segmented client data access and integration per customer
-- **Scaling**: Support for 10,000 companies, 20 million agents, 1,500 Quantum Swarm VMS (separate from GCP)
+- **Scaling**: Support for 10,000 companies, 20 million agents, 12,000 Quantum Swarm VMS (separate from GCP)
 - **Data Sovereignty**: MongoDB Atlas as the authoritative system of record for all integrations
 - **Template Inheritance**: Each customer MCP inherits quantum capabilities from the universal template
-- **VMS Integration**: Full Virtual Machines System integration for each customer instance
+- **VMS Integration**: Full Virtual Machines System integration for each customer instance from 12,000 VMS infrastructure

 ### Development Workflow (Ascension-Aligned)
 - **Repository Focus**: All development occurs within this unified ASOOS repository